Daemon Mode

 Quick Start

-# Start or attach to a session for the current directory
+# Start or attach to a daemon for the current directory

 fresh -a